Online Note-taker Training

 - There are many reasons why a student might receive note-taking accommodations.
 Students who have sensory impairments (visual and hearing), learning disabilities and other cognitive impairments, and physical disabilities may all benefit from the service.

 - There are many benefits for the note-taker as well.
 Being chosen as a note-taker is a valuable experience which could be included in a resume.
 Note-takers also benefit from taking notes for someone else by improving the quality and organization of class notes.
-Participation in the program also encourages regular class attendance… And of course, note-takers receive a gift card to Barnes-n-Noble and/or Drexel University Bookstore as a token of the appreciation of the university.
+Participation in the program also encourages regular class attendance.
+As a token of appreciation, after completing a full term as a note-taker, students will be presented with a Letter of Recommendation from the Office of Disability Resources.